radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 ### Universal Control Plane improvements

-There are a few planned enhancements to the Radius Universal Control Plane (UCP), including UCP Proxy and memory/CPU optimizations, which will be prioiritized based on feedback and need.
+There are a few planned enhancements to the Radius Universal Control Plane (UCP), including UCP Proxy and memory/CPU optimizations, which will be prioritized based on feedback and need.

 ## Learn more and contribute